AntoineSoetewey/AssociationExplorer/README.md

 # AssociationExplorer: A user-friendly Shiny application for exploring associations and visual patterns

 **AssociationExplorer** is a user-friendly, open-source R Shiny application that helps non-technical users explore statistical associations within multivariate datasets.
-It is especially designed for journalists, educators, and engaged citizens interested in uncovering meaningful patterns in survey or public data without requiring programming or statistical expertise.
+It is especially designed for journalists, educators, and engaged citizens interested in uncovering meaningful patterns in survey or public data without requiring advanced programming or statistical expertise.

 ## Features